cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 $$ S = \frac{I_{sp} g_0 \sqrt{\lambda_{v_x}^2 + \lambda_{v_y}^2}}{m} - \lambda_m $$

 .
-Hence this describes what is known as *bang-bang control*, which is characteristic of *mass-optimal control*, where the throttle is either on or off.
-Plotting the throttle sequence of the planetary lander in this example, it can be seen that this nature is followed, with the exception of some intermediate values due to the problem's discretisation.
+Hence this describes what is known as *bang-bang control*, which is characteristic of *mass-optimal control* policies, where the throttle is either on or off.
+Plotting the lander's throttle sequence, it can be seen that this behaviour is emulated, with the exception of a few intermediate values due to the problem's discretisation.

 ```python